Peter Kayafas: People In New York

-Published in coordination with the Sasha Wolf Gallery in 2004, People In New York is an exhibition catalogue that includes a selection of 13 photographs by Peter Kayafas of people on the streets and in the parks of New York City.
+Published in coordination with the Sasha Wolf Gallery in 2004, People In New York is an exhibition catalogue that includes a selection of 13 photographs by Kayafas of people on the streets and in the parks of New York City.
 The book includes a short essay on that common occurrence in the city: the familiar glance from a stranger.

 O Public Road!

 O Public Road!
-Photographs of America is a 2009 book of photographs published by Purple Martin Press.
-It features 160 pages of black and white photographs of landscapes, road signs, and people made by Peter Kayafas during two decades of road trips across America.
+Photographs of America is a 2009 book of photographs published by Purple Martin.
+It features 160 pages of black and white photographs of landscapes, road signs, and people made by Kayafas during two decades of road trips across America.
 The book includes an essay by Allan Gurganus and a song by Eef Barzelay.

 Totems

-Totems is an exhibition and publication project by American photographer Peter Kayafas that consists of photographs of abandoned buildings in the west that The New Yorker said “have both sculptural presence and a symbolic weight.”
-The book Totems is a 2012 monograph by Kayafas, with an essay by renowned art critic, Jed Perl.
-Selections from Totems have been exhibited to critical acclaim in solo exhibitions in New York and New England in 2011 and 2012.
-Of the Totems photographs, Perl writes: “Kayafas's explorations of an endangered vernacular architecture are at once straightforward records and unabashedly poetic meditations, a matter of the photographer testing the quality of his attentiveness against the facts on the ground.
-The lyric impulse is sharpened by the documentary convention.”
+Totems is an exhibition and publication project by Kayafas that consists of photographs of abandoned buildings in the west that The New Yorker said "have both sculptural presence and a symbolic weight."
+The book Totems is a 2012 monograph by Kayafas, with an essay by art critic, Jed Perl.
+Of the Totems photographs, Perl writes: "Kayafas's explorations of an endangered vernacular architecture are at once straightforward records and unabashedly poetic meditations, a matter of the photographer testing the quality of his attentiveness against the facts on the ground.
+The lyric impulse is sharpened by the documentary convention."